wzm2256/JigsawPuzzleBaseline/README.md

 ### Evaluation

 #### 1. Square piece
 For square-piece problem, the evaluation metric is the ratio of pieces that are correctly placed.
 I use a rotation invariant version of this metric: each image has four GT solutions, which are 0/90/180/270-degree rotations of the original image.
-A result is compared to these four GTs, and the highest accuracy is taken as the result.
+A result is compared to these four GTs, and the highest accuracy is reported.

 Here is the result for 6x6 pieces puzzles of the WikiArt datasets.
 Note that for MGC and GCL, errors sometimes occur for some samples, then the accuracy of those samples are recorded as 0.